tangshuang/.hello-type/README.md

 The function which you passed inot `new Rule()` should have a parameter and return true or false.
 `true` means match, `false` means not match.

+Notice: CustomRule is just a instance of Rule, it is not a type, do not have `assert` `trace` and so on.

 Rules priority:

 - custom rule: notice here, custom rule comes firstly